mgroff1/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [XXX] What is the purpose of using _sessions_?
+     Session are used to persist and store authentication data about a user so they don't have to re-enter their credentials on every new request.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [XXX] What does bcrypt do to help us store passwords in a secure manner.
+       Bcrypt has a hashing function/algorithm that hashes a users password multiple times(rounds).
+This means an attackers has to know the hash, or the algorithm used, and how many rounds were used to generate the hash in order to hack it.
+This slows down attackers.

-- [ ] What does bcrypt do to slow down attackers?
+- [XXX] What does bcrypt do to slow down attackers?
+     Bcrypt has a hashing function/algorithm that hashes a users password multiple times(rounds).
+This means an attackers has to know the hash, or the algorithm used, and how many rounds were used to generate the hash in order to hack it.
+This slows down attackers.

-- [ ] What are the three parts of the JSON Web Token?
+- [XXX] What are the three parts of the JSON Web Token?
+           The three parts of a JSON Web Token (JWT) is the header, the payload, and the signature.

+        - header: contains the algorithm with the token type
+        - payload: includes claims info or any other data we need to store in the token. i.e user id
+        - a string created by base 64 encoding the header and payload together, and then signing it with a secret.

 ## Minimum Viable Product